marLoster/recap-maker/README.md

 ## models used

-- BM25 - model using frequency of the words to calculate similarity it achieved the best results
+- BM25 - model using frequency of the words to calculate similarity, it achieved the best results
 - intfloat/multilingual-e5-large - dense model

 There was also an attempt to use a new model, that would be created specifically for this task, however the created models did not live up even to a minimal expectations.